diennea/bookkeeper-visual-manager/README.md

 ./docker/build.sh
 ```

-Then you can run the container:
+Then you can run the container and the service will be listening on 0.0.0.0:4500:
 ```
 docker run --rm -p 4500:4500 -e BKVM_metadataServiceUri='zk+null://<my-zookeeper>:2181/ledgers' bkvm/bkvm:latest
 ```
-In this way the local database will persist the data locally.
+Please note that using this configuration the database will be persisted locally.

-If you want to rely on BookKeeper for all the BKVM data (cluster configuration, bookies metadata) you can run configure the JDBC url in this way:
+If you want instead to rely on BookKeeper for all the BKVM data (cluster configuration, bookies metadata) you can run the docker with the JDBC url option:
 ```
  docker run --rm -p 4500:4500 -e BKVM_metadataServiceUri='zk+null://bk:2181/ledgers' \
    -e BKVM_jdbc_url='jdbc:herddb:zookeeper:<my-zookeeper>:2181/herddb?server.mode=diskless-cluster' bkvm/bkvm:latest